mattlinares/mattlinares.github.io/_posts/2023-05-18-LARPing-AI-regulation.md

 This Live Action Role Play (LARP) aims to give participants hands-on experience of managing and regulating algorithms.

-I have run this game on numerous occasions with the assistance of writer Sara Pereira.
+I have run this game on numerous occasions with writer Sara Pereira.
 We are available to support or host this and similar games in future, just [get in touch](mailto:matthewlinares@protonmail.com).

 Below is an outline of game mechanics.